MODEL RAILWAYS and tHE PEOPLE WHO INSPIRED THEM

 I built three 4-foot

-modules to the Del Oro standard using styrofoam base, backdrop,
+modules to the Del Oro standard back in 1998, using styrofoam base, backdrop,

 and scenery elements.
 LGB track, commercial buildings, a scratch